57blocks/website-article/articles/Drive iOS App Downloads with Clip/README.md

 This is a challenge we have seen many times.
 We have observed some key reasons why apps aren’t downloaded:

-- If users don’t quickly understand how an app will add value to their lives, they won’t download it
+- If users don’t quickly understand how an app will add value to their lives, they won’t download it.
 - Increasingly complex app functionality requires a higher learning curve for users to perform simple tasks.
 Rather than spending time learning to use a new app, most will either not download it or continue to find new ways to use familiar apps.
 - The large file size of an app makes downloading time-consuming and takes up mobile phone storage space.
 - Moreover, a new app may not be trusted, potentially exposing personal privacy issues.